Mills888dev/WEBSITE/Issues/Border control.md

    <div class="content-container">
        <h1>Border Security</h1>
        <p>
-           We will add 1,000 more officers at the southern border and increase staffing for immigration legal cases to digitize the system faster.
-Along with that we will add 500 more judges and support staff to work with them which will reduce pending cases.
-We will also limit the number of new legal cases that can be filed each day while making it easier to work while waiting for updated status.
+           We will <strong>add 1,000 more officers</strong> at the southern border and increase staffing for immigration legal cases to <strong>digitize the system</strong> faster.
+Along with that we will <strong>add 500 more judges</strong> and support staff to work with them which will reduce pending cases.
+We will also limit the number of new legal cases that can be filed each day while making it <strong>easier to work while waiting</strong> for updated status.
        </p>